sbb-design-systems/lyne-components/src/components/notification/readme.md

 we suggest using the `--sbb-notification-margin` variable to set it.
 For example, use `--sbb-notification-margin: 0 0 var(--sbb-spacing-fixed-4x) 0` to apply a bottom margin.

+## Accessibility

+The `sbb-notification` component uses the accessibility `role="status"` to indicate its purpose to assistive technology users.
+This role signifies that the notification provides information about the current state of a task or system.
+Additionally, the notification component leverages the implicit `aria-live` attribute with the `polite` value to announce the notification's content to screen readers as it becomes visible.
+This ensures that users who rely on screen readers are promptly informed of any relevant updates or changes.

 <!-- Auto Generated Below -->

 ## Properties